 The former refinery in Eastern Canada was performing a site-wide conversion in preparation for firing renewable fuels instead of oil.
 The Canadian government was partly financing the conversion.
-The refinery will start processing sustainable aviation fuel (SAF) in summer 2022.
 Using SAF results in an up to 80% reduction in carbon emissions compared to the traditional jet fuel it replaces over the lifecycle of the fuel.

 Two reactors and two drums required a metallurgy upgrade due to new operating conditions.
 With renewables processing, reactors are susceptible to high temperature free fatty acid (FFA) corrosion, sulfidation, wet chloride corrosion, and stress corrosion cracking.